Critical Role campaign two: Adaptations

 Multiple spin-offs and adaptations of the campaign have been released.
 The campaign sourcebook, titled Explorer's Guide to Wildemount, is a guide to the fictional setting of Campaign two; it includes series canon up to Campaign two episode 50.
 It is published by Wizards of the Coast and Critical Role.
-Two series of comic books expand on the campaign's setting; Critical Role: The Mighty Nein Origins focuses on the backstories of the main characters and Critical Role: The Tales of Exandria covers the side-stories of non-player characters such as Leylas Kryn, and the Bright Queen of the Kryn Dynasty and her eternal lover Quana.
+Two series of comic books expand on the campaign's setting; Critical Role: The Mighty Nein Origins focuses on the backstories of the main characters and Critical Role: The Tales of Exandria covers the side-stories of non-player characters.
 The novel Critical Role: The Mighty Nein – The Nine Eyes of Lucien (2022) focuses on Lucien, the tiefling antagonist of Campaign two, and his life before and after he meets the Mighty Nein.
+The upcoming novel Critical Role: The Mighty Nein – Children of Empire (2026) will bridge the time between the second and third campaigns, with a focus on Caleb and Beau.
 Other products based on the campaign include the art book Critical Role: The Chronicles of Exandria The Mighty Nein, and the board game Uk'otoa.

 As part of a sponsorship deal between Critical Role and D&D Beyond in 2018, an animated ad spot for the platform was produced which featured the Mighty Nein characters in combat.
 The animated ad "opened doors" for The Legend of Vox Machina (2022) to be produced.
-In January 2023, it was announced that the campaign will receive an animated television adaptation for Amazon Prime Video titled The Mighty Nein.
-The series will be executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio, and Ben Kalina; Metapigeon, (Note: Metapigeon is the production banner of Critical Role Productions.)
-Titmouse, Inc., and Amazon MGM Studios will serve as the production companies.
-The series is scheduled to premiere on November 19, 2025.
+In January 2023, it was announced that the campaign would receive an animated television adaptation for Amazon Prime Video titled The Mighty Nein.
+The series is executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio, and Ben Kalina; Metapigeon, (Note: Metapigeon is the production banner of Critical Role Productions.)
+Titmouse, Inc., and Amazon MGM Studios serve as the production companies.
+The series premiered on November 19, 2025.